Cassini-UVIS/users_guide/01_uvis_on_pds.md

 ### FUV

-The far ultraviolet channel (FUV) is used primarily for imaging spectroscopy and spectroscopic measurements of the structure and composition of
+The far ultraviolet channel (FUV) is used primarily for imaging spectroscopy and spectroscopic measurements of the structure and composition of the

-* the atmospheres of Titan and Saturn and of
+* atmospheres of Titan and Saturn,
-* the rings and icy satellites.
+* rings and icy satellites.

-The FUV channel is similar to the EUV channel except for
+The FUV channel is similar to the EUV channel except for the

-* the grating ruling density,
+* grating ruling density,
-* optical coatings, and
+* optical coatings,
 * detector details.

 The FUV electronics are similar to those for the EUV except for the addition of a high-voltage power supply for the ion pump.